GoogleCloudPlatform/cloud-hackathons/hacks/genai-genkit/README.md

     {
         "history": [
             {
-                "sender": "agent",
+                "role": "agent",
-                "message": "I have a large database of comedy films" }
+                "content": "I have a large database of comedy films" }
         ],
         "userProfile": {